dmodena/ansible-dante/readme.md

 Although the configuration file has the setup for IPv6, I wasn't able to successfully test an IPv6 proxy connection.

+This playbook has been tested with Ubuntu 22.04 and Dante Server v1.4.2.
+May need adjustments for newer versions of the OS or Dante.

 ---

 Douglas Modena